unknownASDFI/translate-animation-client-bot/README.md

 change api-hash to your saved api-hash(string format)   [got to step 1]

-change admin to your saved Id from https://t.me/userinfobot(integer format)    [got to step 2]
+change admin to your saved Id from https://t.me/userinfobot  (integer format)    [got to step 2]

 Example:
 ```